edbustos77084/personal/UbuntuInstall.md

 	+ Save and exit
 	+ Generate password hash
 		+ cntlm -H
-		+ Copy the hash PassNTLMv2 back into the file for the "Password" instead of leaving your domain plain text password
+		+ Copy the hash PassNTLMv2 back into the cntlm.conf file for the "Password" instead of leaving your domain plain text password
 	+ Save and exit
 	+ Export the Local Proxy:
 	    + export http_proxy=http://127.0.0.1:3128